Extra yard waste collection

 - All bags must be grouped together and placed at the end of the driveway.

 - Bags must weigh less than 25 kg (50 lb).

 Materials not collected during spring or fall clean up

 Some organic items take a lot longer to break down and need to be sent to a wood chipper or other facility to be broken down further.
-Tree branches over one inch in diameter can be taken to Broadview Enviroservice Station.
+Please hold on to tree branches over one inch in diameter until Broadview Enviroservice Station reopens.

 Tree stumps and roots are too large to be chipped and are not accepted at Broadview Enviroservice Station.
 These items can be taken to a landfill (charges may apply).

 What about grass clippings the rest of the season?

 A great alternative to collecting grass clippings is to grasscycle (or mulch).
 Simply leave grass clippings on the lawn where they provide valuable nutrients.

 Another option if you have extra grass clippings and leaves that can't fit in your green organics cart is to compost them in your own backyard.